shawntracy4/docs/content/organizations/managing-organization-settings/verifying-or-approving-a-domain-for-your-organization.md

 If your organization is owned by an enterprise account, a "Verified" badge will display on your organization's profile for any domains verified for the enterprise account, in addition to any domains verified for the organization.
 Organization owners can view any domains that an enterprise owner has verified or approved, and edit the domains if the organization owner is also an enterprise owners.
 For more information, see "[Verifying or approving a domain for your enterprise account](/github/setting-up-and-managing-your-enterprise/verifying-or-approving-a-domain-for-your-enterprise-account)."

-{% data reusables.organizations.verified-domains-details %}
+{% data100% reusables.organizations.verified-domains-details %}

-On {% data variables.product.prodname_ghe_cloud %}, after verifying ownership of your organization's domain, you can restrict email notifications for the organization to that domain.
+On {% data% variables.product.prodname_ghe_cloud %}, after verifying ownership of your organization's domain, you can restrict email notifications for the organization to that domain.
 For more information, see "[Restricting email notifications for your organization](/organizations/keeping-your-organization-secure/restricting-email-notifications-for-your-organization)."

 ### About domain approval